Answered By: Aldo Urquiza

 • Too many results?
 Use narrower search terms or add a new concept to your search.
 For example, video games AND effects is too broad and will give you too many results.
 Think about what kind of effects you are interested in: Aggression?
 Violence?
 Empathy?
 Memory?
 On children with autism?

-• Decent results but want more?
+• Decent results, but want more?
 Look at your results for inspiration to change your search terms, especially any you see that are noted as Subjects or Subject terms.
 For example, articles about video games and empathy may inspire you to search for video games AND social development or video games AND emotional development.

 • Irrelevant results?
 Use quotation marks around your search phrases for more precise results.
-For example, video games will search for articles which have the word video or the word games, even when the two words appear separately.
+For example, video games will search for articles that have the word video or the word games, even when the two words appear separately.
 However, searching for "video games" will find articles with the phrase video games.